proofrock/ws4sqlite-client-go/README.md

 }

 // Call ws4sqlite, obtaining a response and the status code (and a possible error)
-// Status code is !=0 if the method got a response from ws4sqlite, regardless of error. res, code, err := cli.Send(req)
+// Status code is !=0 if the method got a response from ws4sqlite, regardless of errors. res, code, err := cli.Send(req)

 // Code is 200?